Fernanda Montenegro: Central do Brasil

 In 1998, Montenegro starred in Central do Brasil (internationally known as Central Station), as Dora, her most internationally famous and prestigious role.
-The movie fared well domestically, winning four awards by the São Paulo Association of Art Critics (including Best Film, Director and Actress in Film - Montenegro's first, after winning thrice for her television career), and achieved international acclaim unprecedented for any Brazilian film.
+The movie fared well domestically, winning four awards by the São Paulo Art Critics Association (including Best Film, Director and Actress in Film - Montenegro's first, after winning thrice for her television career), and achieved international acclaim unprecedented for any Brazilian film.
 Central Station debuted to undisputed praise in the Berlin Film Festival, eventually earning three of its major awards: The Golden Berlin Bear for Best Film, the Special Prize by the Ecumenical Jury and the Silver Berlin Bear for Best Actress for Montenegro.

 Successively, many other honors were bestowed upon the film, as it won five awards at the Havana Film Festival, including the Special Jury Prize and the Best Actress Award to Montenegro, as well as several other prizes for Best Foreign Film, including a BAFTA, a Golden Globe, awards by the Argentine Film Critics Association, the National Board of Review, the San Sebastián International Film Festival, the Spain Film Critics Association, the Spain Cinema Writers Circle and the Satellite Awards, among others.
 Other high-profile Best Foreign Film nominations included the César Award, the Independent Spirit Award, and an Academy Award nomination as Best Film in a Foreign Language.

 Montenegro was honored on numerous occasions, earning additional Best Actress awards from the Fort Lauderdale International Film Festival, the National Board of Review and the Los Angeles Film Critics Association, and others.
 She was also nominated for a Golden Satellite Award, for a Golden Globe and for the Academy Award for Best Actress in a Leading Role, a feat which gave Montenegro the distinction of being the first (Brazilian and) Latin American actress to be bestowed with such an honor by the Academy.
 She is also the first person nominated for a performance in the Portuguese language.
 In 2025, her own daughter, Fernanda Torres, accomplished that feat being the second Brazilian person to be nominated for Best Actress at the Academy Awards for the movie I'm Still Here (2024) (also directed by Central Station director, Walter Salles).